 N3 and N4: Deepest Sleep

 During stages 3 and 4, you’ll get a lasting, deep, restorative sleep.
-Your muscles will fully relax, your breathing slows, and blood pressure drops.
+Your muscles fully relax, your breathing slows, and your blood pressure drops.

 These are also the stages where tissue growth and repair happens.

-When you’re in stages 3 or 4 of your sleep cycle it can be difficult to awaken you.
+When you’re in stages 3 or 4 of your sleep cycle it can be difficult to wake you up.
 In fact, people who sleepwalk often do so in stages 3 and 4.

 REM (Rapid Eye Movement): Dreaming, Active Sleep